Genesis Vision (GVT) Price Down 0% Over Last Week

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Genesis Vision was first traded on October 15th, 2017.
+Genesis Vision’s launch date was October 15th, 2017.
 Genesis Vision’s total supply is 4,436,644 tokens and its circulating supply is 4,426,883 tokens.
+Genesis Vision’s official Twitter account is @genesis_vision and its Facebook page is accessible here.
+Genesis Vision’s official website is genesis.vision.
 The Reddit community for Genesis Vision is https://reddit.com/r/genesisvision and the currency’s Github account can be viewed here.
-Genesis Vision’s official website is genesis.vision.
-Genesis Vision’s official Twitter account is @genesis_vision and its Facebook page is accessible here.

-It is usually not possible to buy alternative cryptocurrencies such as Genesis Vision directly using U.S. dollars.
-Investors seeking to acquire Genesis Vision should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Genesis Vision using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Genesis Vision directly using US dollars.
+Investors seeking to trade Genesis Vision should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Genesis Vision using one of the aforementioned exchanges.

 Receive News & Updates for Genesis Vision Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Genesis Vision and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.